wumarc/wumarc/README.md

 ### 👋 Hi There!

 * I am a fourth year Computer Science student at the University of Ottawa
-* Currently looking for summer opportunities in software and web developement
+* Currently looking for opportunities for Fall 2023 in software and web developement
+* I am looking to collaborate on anything related to my interest
 * Reach me at wumarckun@gmail.com

 ### 🚀 Some Tools I Have Used and Learned